yangchenlarkin/Monstra/Sources/Monstore/MemoryCache/README.md

 ## Core Features

 ### Thread Safety
-- **Synchronized Mode**: All operations are thread-safe using NSLock
+- **Synchronized Mode**: All operations are thread-safe using DispatchSemaphore
 - **Non-Synchronized Mode**: No synchronization; caller must ensure thread safety
 - **Configurable**: Choose thread safety level based on your use case